RJC joins the largest earthquake simulator ever for collective log buildings - ExBulletin

 VANCOUVER – In San Diego, California, the tallest building ever to undergo seismic testing has shaken.

-RJC Architects recently announced its participation in the TallWood Natural Hazards Engineering Research Infrastructure Project.
+RJC Engineers recently announced its participation in the TallWood Natural Hazards Engineering Research Infrastructure Project.
 The research project is funded by the National Science Foundation.

 The project is testing the mass earthquake resistance of wooden buildings in a 10-story building, the tallest that has been tested on a vibration table, according to a press release.